Sustainable living

 Environmentalism has been the constant thread in Guido Verbist’s life.

-The Revolve Recyling guru has done everything from developing tiny house
+The Revolve ReCYCLING guru has done everything from developing tiny house

 programs to creating risk protocols for Greenpeace workers in the Amazon and Iraq.

-Now he’s turning his attention to bikes – and where they go when we don’t want them anymore.
+Now his attention is on bikes – and where they go when we don’t want them anymore.

 Thousands of old bikes end up in landfill each year, despite huge growth in the second hand bike market.
 Photo: Chris Southwood / City of Sydney